Juniper/py-junos-eznc/README.md

 # ABOUT

 A Python module that makes automating Junos devices over the NETCONF API "easy".
 The goal of the microframework is to enable Netops/engineers the ability to create Python scripts without requiring "hardcore" programming knownledge.
-There are three "layers" to the microframework:
+There are three basic "layers" to this module:

 #### Managing "Resources" as Abstractions